 So what does eye cream actually do?

-Good eye cream should contain ingredients targeted at helping a particular skincare concern, such as brightening dark circles, de-puffing eye bags or improving the appearance of wrinkles.
+Good eye cream should contain ingredients targeted at helping a particular skincare concern and sooner or late they could reduce the appearance of dark circles, such as brightening dark circles, de-puffing eye bags or improving the appearance of wrinkles.
 Cheaper creams may be formulated similarly to your regular moisturiser, in that they’ll probably give you some hydration but not much else.

 Keeping the skin around your eye area hydrated will definitely help to offset fine lines developing from dehydration.
 But if you want to really make this step count, you need to supercharge your routine with more potent ingredients.